BAILOOL/DoYouEvenLearn/README.md

 ## People to follow

 Usually, important news are dismissed pretty fast on Twitter and often retweeted by many.
-Here is my [list](https://twitter.com/ukrdailo/lists/doyouevenlearn) (will be constantly updated) of 'twitters to follow' in order to stay up to date.
+Here is my [list](https://twitter.com/ukrdailo/lists/doyouevenlearn) of 'twitters to follow' in order to stay up to date.

 ## Blogs to subscribe
 - [The Wild Week in AI](https://www.getrevue.co/profile/wildml)